 On the whole Hammond was good for Sandwich.
 He bought the dilapidated site of the former Boston and Sandwich Glass works, last used in that capacity in 1868 and intermittently used to produce glass by other concerns until 1888 and updated and reused some of the abandoned buildings.

 After the closing of the Glass Works, Sandwich went into a long slump economically.
 The population declined dramatically.

-The above five images are from a Hammond Family photo album (which John owns) and show the harbor being dredged.
+The above five images are from a Hammond Family photo album, courtesy John Nye Cullity, and show the harbor being dredged.
 The last photo, showing the completed entrance at low tide, was taken by Delia Nye, presumably in 1906-7.

 Hammond owned the area by the time when one of the tenant homes burned to the ground in November of 1909 situated near Jarves St. There was no loss of life but two families were displaced.
 He razed that building and some then vacant former tenement buildings and began to repair the factory buildings, including building a new freezer plant.
 He planned to build a lumber yard on the site.

 Even as late as 1910 Hammond was to open a shoe factory on the site of the former Armstrong Braid company.
 That same year he still had steam dredges in the back of the Freezer buildings to enable ships to come closer to land fish, coal and lumber.
 I would expect this would be the area when Deming Jarves had his ship, the Acorn, pull up to load the glass wrapped in marsh hay during the days of the Boston and Sandwich Glass Works.